Peter: Sorry, Joe, I just had one of my Scrubs fantasy moments.

 - In "Believe It or Not, Joe Is Walking on Air", Peter compares a situation to giving a monkey the keys to an amusement park.
 However, no clip follows, and Lois asks what it has to do with anything.

 - In "Spies Reminiscent of Us", Stewie is knocked out, and he can't set up the cutaway properly.
 This leads to him standing in an empty white room.
 Then, famous athlete Wilma Rudolph runs by.
 Stewie comments: "Obviously, she had something to do with the gag, but I didn't hear the setup, so I don't really know the context."
 Later in the same episode, the cast meets Vladimir Putin, who shows them a Russian Cutaway Gag, which consists of a poorly animated yellow porcupine yelling in Russian until a loaf of bread lands nearby, at which point it starts laughing.

 - In the episode "Back to the Woods", James Woods steals Peter's identity and when he tries to get back with his family, James threatens him with activating a cutaway gag if he doesn't leave.
 Peter leaves in fear while Brian doesn't understand why he's so scared.

-- The quote at the top of the page is an example that ends up being subverted later in the episode:
+- The quote at the top of the page gets a Call Back later in the episode:

 Peter: Guys, we have to re-cripple Joe.
 It's the right thing to do, just like taking out Hitler.(Cut to Hitler juggling on the unicycle again.
 Peter walks up to him and kicks the unicycle out from under him, then punches him out.)Peter: See?
 We had a plan for that all along.